Design Mistakes – Furniture Against a Wall

 When figuring out where to place your couch or sectional, sometimes you don’t have any other choice but to place it against the wall.
 If you have a small room, that may be the only option to get the seating that you want to fit in the space.
 And I totally get that!

-However, if you have a large room or a huge open concept space, you likely don’t want to place all of your furniture against a wall.
-Instead, you’ll want to bring them closer to the center to make things more intimate and use up the valuable real estate in the center of the room.
+However, if you have a large room, or a huge open concept space, you likely don’t want to place all of your furniture against a wall.
+Instead, you’ll want to bring furniture pieces closer together to make things more intimate and use up the valuable real estate in the center of the room.

 Today, I thought it might be helpful to showcase various examples of furniture layouts and discuss why they work.
 Hopefully, these visuals will help you figure out the best layout for your own home.